 At least 20 GB available on the root drive, for yum packages and system logs.

 At least 200 GB for ThoughtSpot installation, either on a secondary drive or as a separate partition on the root drive.Note: This drive must be separate from the data drive(s).

 Enable the hosts to download Amazon Linux 2 packages

-If the cluster is offline, and there is no mirror repository in your organization, please contact ThoughtSpot Support.
+If you cannot access the Amazon Linux 2 repositories, there is no mirror repository in your organization, or you are unable to access Yum, Python, or R repositories, please contact ThoughtSpot Support.

 Official package repositories